DIRECTOR: Ben Wheatley

 CAST: Brie Larson, Sharlto Copley, Armie Hammer, Cillian Murphy, Jack Reynor, Michael Smiley, Sam Riley, Noah Taylor, Enzo Cilenti, Babou Ceesay

 BASICALLY…: An arms purchase in an abandoned warehouse soon goes south, and a violent and extended shoot-out begins between both of the criminal gangs ensues…

 NOW FOR THE REVIEW…

-This review is of the cut shown at the BFI London Film Festival in October 2018 – it is currently scheduled to be broadcast on BBC Two later this year.
+This review is of the cut shown at the BFI London Film Festival in October 2016 – the UK release date is currently listed for March 31st 2017.

 SO, TO SUM UP…

 Free Fire is a hugely enjoyable high-octane homage to violent shoot-outs in movies, with director Ben Wheatley keeping the momentum going throughout with scattershot comedy and highly entertaining moments of sheer lunacy and insanity, making for one hell of a fun spectacle to witness.